spack/spack/lib/spack/docs/basic_usage.rst

    mpileaks~debug    # use this instead

 If there is a user called ``debug``, the ``~`` will be incorrectly expanded.
-In this situation, you would want to write ``mpileaks -debug``.
+In this situation, you would want to write ``libelf -debug``.
 However, ``-`` can be ambiguous when included after a package name without spaces: